CloudBoost/developers/en/DataStorage/getstarted.md

 !(Add new table)[]

->Important : Column names cannot start with a number and cannot contain any special characters.
+><span class="tut-imp">Inportant:</span> Column names cannot start with a number and cannot contain any special characters.
 Column name should not be same as any other columns of the same table.

 After you create a new column.
 You can begin integrating CloudBoost with your project.
 In this example, We have created a column called <span class="tut-snippet">name</span> which is of type <span class="tut-snippet">text</span>.
 (To check other out CloudBoost Data Types, Click here.)